Patrick-David1/Pythagorean-Theorem-Auto-Solver/README.md

 Note:
 Solving only applies to numbers that can be squared.

-Pythagorean Theorem2.cpp (Fix)
+Pythagorean Theorem 1.cpp (Fix)
-Pythagorean Theorem3.cpp (For non-perfect squared numbers)
+Pythagorean Theorem 2.cpp (For non-perfect squared numbers)